MoreMcmeta/core/info/guides/ANIMATION-FORMAT.md

 | `"index"` | the index of an individual frame (0 for first frame) | integer | determined from order of frames in image
 | `"time"` | length of a specific frame | integer | value of `frametime`

-### Non-Square Frames
+### Rectangular Frames
-It is recommended that you explicitly define a frame width and height for non-square frames.
+It is recommended that you explicitly define a frame width and height for rectangular frames.
 When you do not provide a width and a height, the mod tries to guess what those values are.
-It is more difficult to guess the dimensions of non-square frames, which may cause MoreMcmeta to not animate some textures.
+It is more difficult to guess the dimensions of rectangular frames, which may cause MoreMcmeta to not animate some textures.

 ### File Names
 The file name of the `.moremcmeta` file must match the original texture's name **exactly** with the `.moremcmeta` suffix appended.